This article is listed as Argument 5 in the Index of Articles of this series.

 Without this though—we would never be able to carry out such actions against others.
 In other words, our seeing conscience does not allow us to do anything wrong against anyone, since it sees everyone giving Name all their agapé through us in Word’s singularity, some through the supersession.
 And if we could not blind our conscience to this, we would never be able to carry out our free will to do so.

 Blindness is thus a necessary enemy for us to carry out choices we make that go against our co-conscientious nature personally and democratically.
 However, it results in addiction to blindness and that reduces our freedom to choose to do so, while compelling us to do so if we decide to stop.
 While we are blind and addicted though, helpless in that state, the kindness of Name leads us to our singularity in Word, who, without compelling us, provides us with opportunities to change our minds and thus the state of our suneidesis in their oneness.
-And freeing us from the duality name is this oneness, also called the mind of our heart.
+And freeing us from the duality name is this oneness working in the mind of our heart.

 Choosing Vision with the Mind of our Heart

-May your envisioning journey through The Spiritual Story of Democracy take place without any need to blind yourself, but if it does, may you take it again without needing to by having the oneness between mind and suneidesis, the mind of your heart.
+May your envisioning journey through The Spiritual Story of Democracy take place without any need to blind yourself, but if it does, may you take it again without needing to by having the oneness between mind and suneidesis working in the mind of your heart.
 Remember that desire is at the center of our decision, the rose symbolizing beauty, pleasures and desire as well.
 Under the duality name, our desire for physical things blinds us in the part designating us spiritually dead.
 But by choice, we keep returning to the part designating us spiritually alive in order to desire spiritual things, such as the desire for a rewarding life after death and unconditional love now and then, all working from the mind of our heart.

 When we do our part in spiritual fasting, we realize that our true desire is for Name and its memory.
 It is fulfilled desire when we give Name all our agapé through everyone in the City of Agapé Light, and thus it is not desire at all, no longer something longed for.
 But when we do not give our agapé this way, it is unfulfilled desire creating addiction, working through the word-symbol evil in spiritual blindness.